rivernews/terraform-digitalocean-kubernetes-microservice/README.md

 Regradless of which Kubernetes vendor you use, this terraform module assumes you provisioned a Kubernetes cluster already - so this means that you are required to have an existing K8 cluster, or at least terraform scripts that provision them.
 If you're not using digitalocean as your K8 cluster provider and using other kubernetes cluster vendor, you will modify `kubernetes-cluster.tf`, so that `local_file.kubeconfig` will generate the right `kubeconfig.yaml`.

 ### AWS - credential management using AWS parameter store
-This module assumes you use AWS parameter store.
+This module assumes you use AWS parameter store for credential management.
 As such, you will have to provide your AWS account credentials through the three variable inputs:

 ```
 variable "aws_access_key" {}